BC's Indigenous Public Post-Secondary Institute

 IHMS-160 - Credits: 3.000

-Fieldwork Education Practicum
+Field Education Practicum

-The fieldwork course provides the link between the classroom and the work place.
+The fieldwork course provides the link between the classroom and the workplace.
 Under supervision, students will integrate core concepts of human service practice in a fieldwork agency.
 Students will spend two days a week in a fieldwork placement from January to April.
 Fieldwork seminars will be held weekly to enable students to discuss what they are learning to make the connection between theory and practice.
 More Details on this course

 Prerequisites: Students must have a 2.00 GPA in the Fall semester to continue into the Spring Semester